Absurdity: Theology

 Absurdity is cited as a basis for some theological reasoning about the formation of belief and faith, such as in fideism, an epistemological theory that reason and faith may be hostile to each other.
 The statement "Credo quia absurdum" ("I believe because it is absurd") is attributed to Tertullian from De Carne Christi, as translated by philosopher Voltaire.
 According to the New Advent Church, what Tertullian said in DCC 5 was "[...] the Son of God died; it is by all means to be believed, because it is absurd."

-In the 15th century, the Spanish theologian Tostatus used what he thought was a reduction to absurdity arguing against a spherical earth using dogma, claiming that a spherical earth would imply the existence of antipodes.
-He argued that this would be impossible since it would require either that Christ has appeared twice or that the inhabitants of the antipodes would be forever damned, which he claimed was an absurdity.

 Absurdity can refer to any strict religious dogma that pushes something to the point of violating common sense.
 For example, inflexible religious dictates are sometimes termed pharisaism, referring to unreasonable emphasis on observing exact words or rules, rather than the intent or spirit.

 Andrew Willet grouped absurdities with "flat contradictions to scripture" and "heresies".

-Attitudes towards absurdity

 Psychology

 Psychologists study how humans adapt to constant absurdities in life.
 In advertising, the presence or absence of an absurd image was found to moderate negative attitudes toward products and increase product recognition.

-Humor
+Humor and comedy

 Absurdity is used in humor to make people laugh or to make a sophisticated point.
 One example is Lewis Carroll's "Jabberwocky", a poem of nonsense verse, originally featured as a part of his absurdist novel Through the Looking-Glass, and What Alice Found There (1872).
 Carroll was a logician and parodied logic using illogic and inverting logical methods.

 Argentine novelist Jorge Luis Borges used absurdities in his short stories to make points.
 Franz Kafka's The Metamorphosis is considered absurdist by some.

-Absurdity in various disciplines

-Legal
+Law

 The absurdity doctrine is a legal theory in American courts.
 One type of absurdity, known as the "scrivener's error", occurs when simple textual correction is needed to amend an obvious clerical error, such as a misspelled word.
 Another type of absurdity, called "evaluative absurdity", arises when a legal provision, despite appropriate spelling and grammar, "makes no substantive sense".
 An example would be a statute that mistakenly provided for a winning rather than losing party to pay the other side's reasonable attorney's fees.
 In order to stay within the remit of textualism and not reach further into purposivism, the doctrine is restricted by two limiting principles: "...the absurdity and the injustice of applying the provision to the case would be so monstrous, that all mankind would, without hesitation, unite in rejecting the application" and the absurdity must be correctable "...by modifying the text in relatively simple ways".
 This doctrine is seen as being consistent with examples of historical common sense.